 It is relatively easy to tell whether they are male or female.

 - Size.
 Males are a little bit bigger than females and have larger claws.
 In addition, the claws are often not even in male Black land crab

 - Abdomens.
 Abdomen subtriangular and narrow in males, semi-circular and broad in females with 7 articulated somites in both sexes

-- Unlike many other crab species, females usually stay in an upper position whereas males are passive simply clasping her with his walking legs.
+- Unlike many other crab species, females usually stay in an upper position whereas males are passive simply clasping her with their walking legs.
 Toward the end of mating, the male may place his claws on the carapace of the female.

-- Males can be smaller when females.
+- Males can be smaller than females.